andaniel05/PyramidalTests/README.md

 [Ver en español](README.es.md)

 PyramidalTests is a [PHPUnit](https://phpunit.de/) extension that allows you to create test cases by using anonymous functions.
-His philosophy is inspired by projects such as [mochajs] [1], [jasmine] [2], [peridotphp] [3], etc.
+His philosophy is inspired by projects such as [mochajs][1], [jasmine][2], [peridotphp][3], etc.

 [1]: https://mochajs.org/
 [2]: https://jasmine.github.io/
 [3]: http://peridot-php.github.io/

->To understand the work with this extension it is necessary that you have knowledge about [PHPUnit] (https://phpunit.de/) and software testing in general, where ideally you should also have knowledge of any of the frameworks mentioned above .
+>To understand the work with this extension it is necessary that you have knowledge about [PHPUnit](https://phpunit.de/) and software testing in general, where ideally you should also have knowledge of any of the frameworks mentioned above .

-Its main objective is to extend the applications of [PHPUnit] (https://phpunit.de/) to the [BDD] field (https://en.wikipedia.org/wiki/Behavior-driven_development).
+Its main objective is to extend the applications of [PHPUnit](https://phpunit.de/) to the [BDD] field (https://en.wikipedia.org/wiki/Behavior-driven_development).
 In addition to this, another of its objectives is to facilitate the creation of test cases offering certain advantages such as the reuse of tests.

->You can clone and modify the project [PyramidalTests-Demo] (https://github.com/andaniel05/PyramidalTests-Demo).
+>You can clone and modify the project [PyramidalTests-Demo](https://github.com/andaniel05/PyramidalTests-Demo).
 It contains already implemented all the features shown here.

 ## Setup.